Why you expect the worst (and how to stop)

 Rather than changing thoughts, you need to address your inner child and its need for safety.

-I invite you to a masterclass on the adult outcomes of childhood trauma so you can learn even more about how your past impacts your present.
+I invite you to a masterclass on how to heal your childhood trauma so you can learn even more about how your past impacts your present.